Pachydactylus rangei: Adaptations

-Biological Facts about Pachydactylus rangei
+Habits

 Pachydactylus rangei is a nocturnal organism, spending the day in a burrow up to a meter (yard) deep.
 It emerges at night to feed on arthropods such as termites, ants, beetles, grasshoppers and spiders.
 Its main source of water is the dewdrops found on vegetation.
 It can also absorb moisture through its skin.
 They communicate using a wide range of vocalizations, including squeaks, clicks and even croaks.

 Each individual normally lives a solitary life.
 It may emit certain squeaks and grunts when disturbed or when trying to find a mate.
 Reproduction takes place in April and May.
 During copulation, the male grasps the female tightly while gripping her neck with his teeth and bends his tail round under hers.
 The female lays one or two oval, hard-shelled eggs and buries them in moist sand where they need to incubate at a temperature of about 30 °C. The young geckos hatch out after about eight weeks and are already 10 cm long.
 They start eating after about four days.